-If you’re looking to improve your career prospects, open the door to further academic study, or simply indulge a passion, honours is your next step.
+If you’re looking to improve your career prospects, open the door to further academic study, or simply indulge a passion, an honours degree is your next step.

-Honours enables you to build on the foundations of your undergraduate degree and explore your interests through a research project of your own choosing, completed in your own time.
+Honours is a year of additional study following an undergraduate degree.
+It enables you to build on the foundations of your undergraduate degree and explore your interests through a research project of your own choosing, completed in your own time.

 Under the guidance of an academic supervisor, you’ll be responsible for selecting a thesis topic, creating a reading list, and identifying your method of research.

-You can tailor every aspect of your honours program to your academic ambitions.
+You can tailor your honours program to your academic ambitions.
 Throughout the year you’ll be mentored by academics in your faculty as you write a thesis to document your research journey from proposal to conclusion.

 Independent research can be a life-changing opportunity to become a subject matter expert in a niche area.
 You’ll have the chance to develop significant insights, and make your own meaningful contribution to a field of knowledge.

-Honours is also a great stepping stone to a higher research degree.
-Even if you don’t plan on pursuing a research career, honours will develop planning, problem solving and critical thinking skills that are essential for a career in any field.
+Honours will develop planning, problem solving and critical thinking skills that are essential for a career in any field.
+Furthermore, honours is a great stepping-stone to a higher research degree.

 To learn more about what an honours year looks like, contact the honours coordinator in your faculty, or read up on the application process.